 For many individuals, families, and even companies, the infamous “B” word causes undo stress, anxiety, and at times can even lead to arguments.
-As we flip the calendar to 2018 and we all create New Year’s Resolutions many reference this “B” word as a New Year’s goal.
-Additionally, as we at Ballast start a new year and a new set of Atheneum topics/articles, we are beginning with one of our most important aspects to financial planning: Cash Flow Planning.
+As we flip the calendar to 2021 and we all create New Year’s Resolutions many reference this “B” word as a New Year’s goal.
 Today we will discuss the core of cash flow planning… dun dun duuuun… BUDGETING!

 Budgeting is one of my favorite topics to discuss.
-It is one of the few items we actually have complete control over in our financial lives.
+It is one of the few items we have complete control over in our financial lives.
 That said, I recognize that most do not feel this way.
 I have personally witnessed others completely disengage at the simple sound of the word.
 Rarely is anyone excited to discuss budgeting because it has such as negative connotation and most hear “stop spending money!” at the beginning of the topic.
-Today, I hope to remedy those concerns and I hope that if you have read this far you will continue to read the remainder of the article.
+Let’s remedy this stigma below by explaining how a budget can work and how it can actually simply your finances.

-Now that the expenses are identified, it is important to review the two different expense categories as a whole.
+Now that the expenses are identified, it is important to review the two different expense categories.
 Fixed expenses are what they are; you must pay these expenses.
 However, the variable expenses may and will change from month to month.
 Dealing with these is key to a successful budget.
-Here are some ideas of how we believe you should view the variable expenses to be most successful.
+Here are some ideas of how we believe you should view the variable expenses to be most successful:

 - The variable expenses need to be somewhat generous and forgiving for unexpected items.
 This may include a miscellaneous category with enough wiggle room to successfully maneuver most routine but not monthly expenses.